Corvida Wagler, 1830

 Campephagidae: Cuckooshrikes Vigors, 1825

-11 genera, 92 species HBW-10
+12 genera, 93 species HBW-10

 The ordering of the minivets (Pericrocotus) is based on Jønsson et al. (2010b).
 The results in Fuchs et al. (2007a) and Jønsson et al. (2008a, b) suggested some generic boundaries need to be redrawn for Coracina and related genera.
 Jønsson et al. (2010c) analyzed most of the revelant taxa, and the current organization is based on their results.
+Five species of Coracina have been separated as Ceblepyris (Cuvier 1816, type cinereus).
+See H&M-4 (Dickinson and Christidis, 2014) and Jønsson et al. (2010c, 2016).

 They found that several of the Coracina cuckooshrikes were actually closer to some of the trillers (Lalage).
-They advocate use of a broad genus Lalage including the species list here in Malindangia, Cyanograucalus, Celebesica, Analisoma, and Edolisoma.
+They advocate use of a broad genus Lalage including the species listed here in Malindangia, Cyanograucalus, Celebesica, Analisoma, and Edolisoma.
 The extra genera here serve to highlight the major groups among Lalage and allies.
 McGregor's Cuckooshrike, Malindangia mcgregori, is basal among them.
 The rest are in two clades.
 One includes the species listed below in Lalage.
 Further division of this did not seem warranted.
 The other clade probably includes the rest of the Jønsson et al.'s broad Lalage.

 - White-bellied Minivet, Pericrocotus erythropygius